Farmersville, California: Education

-Farmersville has a single unified school district with Farmersville High School (the Aztecs), a middle school, and three elementary schools.
+Farmersville has a single unified school district comprising Farmersville High School (the Aztecs), a middle school, and three elementary schools.
 J.E.
-Hester School is for kindergartners and 1st graders.
-George L. Snowden is for 2nd and 3rd graders.
-Freedom is for 4th, 5th and 6th graders.
-The junior high school is for 7th and 8th graders and the Farmersville High School covers 9th through 12th grade.
+Hester School serves kindergartners and first graders; George L. Snowden serves second and third graders; Freedom School serves fourth, fifth, and sixth graders.
+The junior high school serves seventh and eighth graders, and Farmersville High School covers ninth through twelfth grade.

-The first school mentioned in history writings was located near the Deep Creek Cemetery, it was made of logs and the years indicated were 1860's.
-The second school was built around 1869-1904 by the Farmers Alliance Organization.
-It was a two-story building with the classrooms on the second floor, and a community room on the first floor for meetings and social events.
-It was located on the Southwest corner of Visalia Rd and Farmersville Blvd.
-It was later replaced by a larger building, Farmersville Elementary School 1905-1952.
-It was replaced with Snowden Elementary in 1953.
-Hester School was opened earlier in 1950.
-Both schools were dedicated in 1953.
-Teacher and later School Supt.
-George L Snowden played a major part of the decision making in the construction of Hester and Snowden School.
-School Board Trustees are John Alvarez, Alice Lopez, Sabrina Gomez, Sijifredo Espinoza and Merced Zamora.
+The first school mentioned in historical records was located near the Deep Creek Cemetery, constructed of logs sometime in the 1860s.
+A second school was built around 1869–1904 by the Farmers Alliance Organization.
+It was a two-story building with classrooms on the second floor and a community room on the first floor for meetings and social events, located on the southwest corner of Visalia Road and Farmersville Boulevard.
+It was later replaced by a larger building, Farmersville Elementary School, which served from 1905 to 1952.
+Snowden Elementary replaced it in 1953.
+Hester School had opened earlier in 1950, and both schools were formally dedicated in 1953.
+Teacher and later school superintendent George L. Snowden played a major role in the decision-making process for the construction of Hester and Snowden schools.
+Current school board trustees are John Alvarez, Alice Lopez, Sabrina Gomez, Sijifredo Espinoza, and Merced Zamora.